bloominstituteoftechnology/web-guided-project-dom-1/README.md

 - [ ] Run `npm install` to download dependencies.
 - [ ] Run `npm start` to compile and serve the project.
 - [ ] Use Chrome to navigate to the URL indicated by the output of `npm start`.

+❗ Note that the website will seem broken.
+The purpose of this Guided Project is to fix it using JavaScript.